Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Preventive Cyber-Defense Strategy to Minimize FDI Attack-Induced Region

-To quantify and minimize the volume of the FDI attack-induced region, this section proposes a cost-effective shaping cyber-defense strategy, which is achieved by optimal cyber-defense meter placement in the system planning stage.
+As shown in Fig.~\ref{fig_PreCor}, this paper proposes a preventive-corrective cyber-defense strategy, which minimizes the FDI attack-induced region in a preventive manner and then maximizes the cybersecurity margin in a corrective manner.
+As the first step, this section proposes a preventive cyber-defense strategy to quantify and minimize the volume of the FDI attack-induced region, which is achieved by optimal placement of measurement protection in the system planning stage.